aboehm/clt2024-rust-kernel-module/README.md

 ### Containered tools

-Build container with all required tools
+Build container with all required tools.
+This is optional.
+You can pull it from docker hub instead.

 ```sh
 ./scripts/build-builder